ghall15/fiscalhistory/webpage/bond_pricing_primer.rst

 of the debt will be small.

 Big differences between the par value and market value will emerge when there are large capital gains and losses (perhaps due to changes in inflation).
-As we will see this occured during the War of 1812
+As we will see this occurred during the War of 1812

-For further reading on the official interest payments and the returns to government bondholders see [Hall-Sargent2011]_.
+For further reading on the comparison between official interest payments and the returns to government bondholders see [Hall-Sargent2011]_.

 Footnotes
 ---------